The Bankrate promise

-The national average money market account interest rate is 0.31 percent, according to Bankrate data from March 2023.
+The national average money market account interest rate is 0.47 percent, according to Bankrate data for Feb.
+24, 2024.
 However, like savings accounts, the best money market accounts currently pay around 4 percent.
 You may find that money market accounts require a bigger deposit amount in order to open the account or earn the top APY.
 If you have a smaller amount to deposit, a savings account may be the better option.

 While withdrawing and spending the funds is often easier with a money market than a savings account, savers who want to make it more difficult to spend their money may be better off with a savings account.

 Pros and cons of money market accounts